ilcardella/TradingBot/doc/source/system.rst

 TradingBot
 """"""""""

-TradingBot is the main component used to initialised all the other components that will be used during the main routine.
+TradingBot is the main entiy used to initialised all the components that will be used during the main routine.
-It instantiate a strategy and the broker interface reading the provided user credentials.
+It reads the configuration file and the credentials file, it creates the configured strategy instance, the broker interface and it handle the processing of the markets with the active strategy.

 Broker interface
 """"""""""""""""